-The van was purchased in 2011 at 94K miles, and now has 165K on it.
+The van was purchased in 2011 at 94K miles, and now has 189K on it.
 It spent its first year as a Hertz rental unit in Hawaii, then as a privately owned vehicle in the Twin Cities area before we bought it.
-So far there is no body rust, and all features and functions work as they should.
+There is still no body rust, and all features and functions work as they should.
 It is still almost completely squeak and rattle free, and has a good tight and solid feel overall.
 Wind noise is a bit below average.
 Engine, transmission, and exhaust appear to be original and unopened and are working well and not leaking.
-This is probably the quietest and smoothest shifting AT I have ever owned.
+This is probably the quietest and smoothest shifting automatic transmission I have ever owned.
 The engine burns no oil.

 Service and Repairs so far: Routine oil & filter changes with Mobil-1 5W-20 every 6K miles.
 Had right front wheel bearing replaced at 145K.
 Pads & rotors (normal wear & tear at 155,000 - DIY).
 Spark plugs, coil pack, and wires (did it myself at 96K as a preventive measure).
 Problem with water in PCM connector causing misfiring and error codes (fixed myself by cleaning & sealing connector - no recurrence).
 New rear shocks at 155K (by myself - easy for a diy-er on this vehicle).
 New headlight bulbs twice (DIY - no tools needed except possibly a car key).
 New serpentine belt at 100K as a preventive measure.
 I have a complete ATF flush/change every 15-20K as a preventive measure - it has paid off in the form of NO transmission problems on 2 other minivans (98 Ford Windstar and 95 Plymouth Voyager) that were notorious for transmission problems.
 We use it for towing a small utility trailer with no problems, and a 1900 lb. boat plus trailer, which is the max I would want to tow with it.
 When towing the boat we run it in 3rd. gear if there are any hills at all, and try to run with the A/C off.